Sermons

 12 February 2017

 Sometimes I find the 10 commandments very easy.
 After all, I’ve never murdered anyone.
 I love my parents.
 I have been faithful in my marriage.
-I don’t bear false witness against my neighbour.
-I have never coveted my neighbour’s house or my neighbor’s wife, or his male or female servant, his ox or donkey, or… Read more
+I don’t bear false witness… Read more

 Pass the salt please